-This chapter gives a general idea about how to configure the ESPF (External system provisioning framework) to capture changes in customer / account configuration in PortaBilling® and then send provisioning events to the external system via the HTTP protocol.
+This chapter provides instructions how to configure the ESPF (External system provisioning framework) to capture changes in customer / account configuration in PortaBilling® and send provisioning events to the external system via the HTTP protocol.

 Enabling the ESPF handlers and provisioning event types requires a deep knowledge of ESPF architecture.
 Therefore, please contact the PortaOne® support team to configure the ESPF for you.

 Let’s say that you operate as an MVNO and you now have an HSS of your own.
 You wish to provision your subscriber details there when a mobile user is added to or modified in PortaBilling®.

 For example, provisioning events are sent when an administrator changes a phone number / SIM card or product for a user, when the user depleted their available funds or topped up their balance, or when an administrator temporarily blocks a user (e.g. for non-payment).